hanfak/topics-to-learn/career/how-to-get-in-tech-from-other-job.md

 	- A good guide is python the hard way, https://github.com/chris-void/pyway/blob/master/Learn%20Python%20The%20Hard%20Way%2C%203rd%20Edition%20.pdf
 - Be able to write some simple programs which  interact with the database, http service, files
 - Don’t worry about learning computer science topics yet (ie algorithms -sorting/searching, BigO, graphs etc) as most of these will be implemented in libraries, although learning about data structures is necessary.
 These can learned later, if you want to go deep or just for interest (a good intro book is https://bigmachine.io/products/the-imposters-handbook/ it also has info on software engineering ideas too)
 - I suggest be comfortable in one language, know it well, before moving to other languages.
-All languages are very similar, they have differences esp syntactically
+Majority of languages are very similar, they have differences esp syntactically
   - If you want to websites, you will have to learn javascript.
 But if you are comfortable workign in a terminal, then you dont need a website/gui/frontend, as you can see the out put in the terminal or files or database.
 - If you want to learn sql, then learn postgres.
 If you want to code with a database, then you need to learn a library in Python that interacts with the database, this will have it's own way of talking to the database but easier to use one where you write sql in the python code, which will not be sql.
 If you want to setup postgres (install it first see a tutorial), you can interact with it via the terminal or use a gui like dbeaver (https://dbeaver.io/) which i just started to use and is very good.
   - https://www.postgresqltutorial.com/postgresql-python/insert/